-Students completing a New York State registered teacher education program should apply for certification through Adelphi University using a white form with blue lettering.
+Students completing a New York State registered teacher education program, should apply for certification through Adelphi University using a white form with blue lettering.
 Applications for certification are completed in the semester prior to graduation and may be obtained through the School of Education offices or the Office of the Registrar, Levermore Hall - lower level.

-All teacher certification candidates recommended by Adelphi University for New York State certification must successfully complete the degree program requirements, including any deficiences in the liberal arts and sciences, a seminar on child abuse identification and reporting, and student teaching.
+All teacher certification candidates recommended by Adelphi University for New York State certification must successfully complete the degree program requirements, including any deficiencies in the liberal arts and sciences, a seminar on child abuse identification and reporting, a workshop in school violence and intervention, and student teaching.
 All teaching certification candidates must take and pass the New York State Teachers Certification Examinations (NYSTCE) required for their particular area of certification.